Project Coordinatorshelby.email@example.com (210) 570-1327 Curriculum Vitae

-Shelby joined the Texas A&M Natural Resources Institute in August 2017 as a student technician and now serves as a Project Coordinator I. As a part of the engagement team, her work focuses on managing and expanding the Institute’s distance education program, and supporting the Wild Pig Outreach Program and Reversing the Quail Decline Initiative through social media, blog writing and participating in outreach events.
+Shelby joined the Texas A&M Natural Resources Institute in August 2017 as a student technician and now serves as a Project Coordinator II.
+As a part of the engagement team, her work focuses on managing and expanding the Institute’s distance education program.
+In addition, she assists researchers with conservation efforts on projects related to invasive species, wildlife management, and threatened and endangered species.

 She earned her Bachelor of Science in Wildlife and Fisheries Sciences in May 2015 from Texas A&M and Master of Natural Resources Development in August 2019.

 Outside the office, Shelby enjoys painting, traveling, reading and exploring the outdoors.